itisusama-writer/152410/chapter-2.md

 "She's awake!
 Alhamdulillah!"
 Aunt Fareeda clutched her chest.

 Areeba blinked rapidly, her gaze unfocused and wild, darting from face to face without recognition.
-For a terrible moment, Ayesha thought she wasn't going to come back this time, that whoever was looking out through Areeba's eyes wasn't her cousin at all.
+For a terrible moment, Ayesha thought she wasn't going to come back this time, that whoever was looking out through Areeba's eyes wasn't her sister at all.

 But then Areeba's expression shifted, clarity filtering back in stages.
 "What... what happened?"